rahim-khan-iitg/rahim-khan-iitg/README.md

 ## Projects

 1. <b>AI Image Classifier</b> :- It is the image classifier which classifies image as Real or Fake .
 It is based on VGG16 and trained on the imagenet dataset.
 It was the part of Even Semester Project by Coding Club IIT Guwahati.\
-Repo Link:- <a href="https://github.com/rahim-khan-iitg/streamlit.git">click here </a>\
+Repo link:- <a href="https://github.com/rahim-khan-iitg/streamlit.git">click here </a>\
 App link:- <a href="https://rahim-khan-iitg.streamlit.app">click here</a>
 2. <b>Link Shortener</b> :- It is the link shortener app. which is made using mongoDB , django and python\
-  Repo Link:- <a href="https://github.com/rahim-khan-iitg/link_shortener.git"> Link Shortener Repo</a>\
+  Repo link:- <a href="https://github.com/rahim-khan-iitg/link_shortener.git">click here</a>\
 App Link :- <a href="https://rahim-khan.azurewebsites.net/shortener/">click here</a>
-4. <b> Neural Style Transfer</b>:- It is the app for creating the artwork using existing images. it take an content image and a style image and applies the style of style image to the content image and generates a new image.\
+3. <b> Neural Style Transfer</b>:- It is the app for creating the artwork using existing images. it take an content image and a style image and applies the style of style image to the content image and generates a new image.\
    Repo link:- <a href="https://github.com/rahim-khan-iitg/Neural_style_transfer.git">click here</a>\
    App Link:- <a href="https://neural-style.streamlit.app/">click here</a>
+4. <b> IIT Guwahati Resume Builder</b>:- it the resume builder app for iit guwahati students . it uses JavaScript, python and django and stores the personal info using javascript local storage\
+   Repo link:- <a href="https://github.com/rahim-khan-iitg/resume_builder.git">click here</a>\
+   App link:- <a href="https://rahim-khan.azurewebsites.net/resume_builder/">click here</a>
 ## Education

 - [Degree]: [mention your highest degree and the institution where you earned it].